This is what became of the England team that were world junior champions for the first time in 2013

 15. Jack Nowell (Exeter Chiefs/England)

 A product of Exeter’s highly-successful Academy system, the young Cornishman has literally gone from strength to strength since starting out as a youngster with the Cornish Pirates mini’s section.

 He scored his first international try shortly after against Italy and has since go on to represent England in the 2015 Rugby World Cup, as well as helping the Red Rose country to lift the last two Six Nations titles.

 A magnificent 2017, however, was crowned with him lifting the Premiership title in May against Wasps, then heading to New Zealand a month later to feature for the British & Irish Lions on their summer tour.

 In doing so he became Exeter’s first-ever Lions representative, featuring in two of the three test matches against the world champions.

 A regular under Eddie Jones with England, Watson went onto grab The British & Irish Lions’ first try of the 2017 Tour to New Zealand, and never looked back in six blistering performances in the famous red jersey.

-He’s since struggled with injury but having made his return following a 13 month lay off in recent weeks, Watson still has a shot of making the England squad for the 2019 Rugby World Cup.
+He’s since struggled with injury but having made his return following a 13 month lay off, did enough to make England’s 2019 Rugby World Cup squad.